Skip to main content

 Halfway lost and halfway found friends, when will the barrier of social media end ?

-I wanted to write something about friendships gone lost from what they used to be or those friendships that now show up as likes and comments but that where never really found in real life due to lack of time and placing but that could have been something if we and I had been confident and aware enough to do something about it back then.
+I wanted to write something about friendships gone lost from what they used to be or those friendships that now show up as likes and comments but that where never really found in real life due to lack of time and placing.
+Those friendships that could have been something if we (and I) had been confident and aware enough to do something about it back then.
 I wanted to write about the human bonds that appear on the light up wall on our screen, but often get lost and only stay with us as a distant memory.

-I wanted to write something to the dear people that I've meet, built a bond with and lost contact with as lives changed and years rolled on, as well as the people I only met halfway, the one I met at that party, or who once took a class with me, those who shared something that touched me deeply, those who continue to inspire me, those I see and bond with on my social feed.
+I wanted to write something to the dear people that I have met, built a bond with and lost contact with as lives changed and years rolled on.
+As well as the people I only met halfway, the one I met at that party, or who once took a class with me, those who shared something that touched me deeply, those who continue to inspire me, those I see and bond with on my social feed.

-I want to get past the hurdle of simply saying`; `-hey, you've been on my mind'
+I want to get past the hurdle of simply saying`; `-hey, you have been on my mind'

 You are more than just friend number 798 on my account or a name that pops up on my feed.